 Al Mawani has been a Board member and Chair of the Audit Committee since May 2018.
 He is currently a principal of Exponent Capital Partners Inc., a private equity investor and real estate advisory firm.
 He has over 35 years of experience in the commercial real estate industry.
-Mr. Mawani is currently an independent member of the board of trustees of Granite Real Estate Investment Trust ("Granite") and also an independent director of Extendicare Inc. ("Extendicare").
-He is a member of the audit committee of both boards, Chair of the investment committee and member of the human resources committee of the board of Extendicare Inc. He was Chair of the compensation, governance & nominating committee of the board of Granite from June 2017 to January 1, 2021.
+Mr. Mawani is currently an independent member of the board of trustees of Granite Real Estate Investment Trust ("Granite") and an independent director of Extendicare Inc. ("Extendicare").
+He is a member of the audit committee of both boards, Chair of the investment committee and member of the human resources committee of the board of Extendicare.
+He was Chair of the compensation, governance & nominating committee of the board of Granite from June 2017 to January 1, 2021.

-Previously, Mr. Mawani served as the independent lead trustee of Boardwalk Real Estate Investment Trust.
-He was also independent trustee of each of SmartCentres Real Estate Investment Trust, Slate Office Real Estate Investment Trust and IPC US Real Estate Investment Trust, and also served as independent director of Amica Mature Lifestyle Inc. Mr. Mawani has held several executive officer positions in his career including President and Chief Executive Officer of Rodenbury Investments Limited, a private real estate owner-operator, and President and Chief Executive Officer of SmartCentres Real Estate Investment Trust.
+Previously, Mr. Mawani served as the independent lead trustee and Chair of the audit committee of Boardwalk Real Estate Investment Trust.
+He was also an independent member of the board and Chair of the audit committee of each of SmartCentres Real Estate Investment Trust ("SmartCentres"), Slate Office Real Estate Investment Trust, IPC US Real Estate Investment Trust, and Amica Mature Lifestyle Inc. Mr. Mawani has held several executive officer positions in his career including President and Chief Executive Officer of Rodenbury Investments Limited, a private real estate owner-operator, and President and Chief Executive Officer of SmartCentres.
 In addition, he spent 23 years at Oxford Properties Group, Inc., including over 11 years as Chief Financial Officer.